SC-SGS/PLSSVM/README.md

 - `HIP`: always selects an AMD GPU (if no AMD GPU is available, throws an exception)
 - `OpenCL`: tries to find available devices in the following order: NVIDIA GPUs 🠦 AMD GPUs 🠦 Intel GPUs 🠦 CPU
 - `SYCL`: tries to find available devices in the following order: NVIDIA GPUs 🠦 AMD GPUs 🠦 Intel GPUs 🠦 CPU
+- `stdpar`: target device must be selected at compile time (using `PLSSVM_TARGET_PLATFORMS`) or using environment variables at runtime

 The `--sycl_kernel_invocation_type` and `--sycl_implementation_type` flags are only used if the `--backend` is `sycl`, otherwise a warning is emitted on `stderr`.
 If the `--sycl_kernel_invocation_type` is `automatic`, the `nd_range` invocation type is currently always used.